CloudOpsBench/CloudOpsBench/docs/architecture.md

 lifecycle.
 The agent and emulator share Harbor's controlled network namespace, communicating through loopback with no emulator port published to the host.

-The older secure-bucket Terraform scaffold remains blocked.
-Its provider integration, offline provider mirror, and verifier connection are still TODO.
-It must not be mistaken for the runnable-path SDK smoke task.
+The secure-bucket Terraform task now uses a pinned toolchain, an offline AWS provider mirror, an emulator-only starter provider, and an independent SDK verifier.
+It remains
+experimental: shared-container grading is not certified tamper-proof.

 ## Verify semantics, not reference text

 Equivalent correct implementations should pass.
 Cloud state is authoritative, not Terraform text, a saved plan, or agent-reported success.
 The smoke verifier checks bucket existence;
-the secure-bucket scaffold additionally specifies encryption, versioning, public access, and tags.
+the secure-bucket task additionally checks encryption, versioning, public access, and tags.
 Neither implies real AWS fidelity without independent emulator validation.

 ## Isolation and reproducibility